 As it has been indicated previously by others (most notably Levi, 1960), this second question is the one the proponents of the inductive risk argument are indeed asking, but they present it as if this question has to do with the interpretation of evidence.
-Technically speaking, the theory of statistical inference (or hypothesis testing) and the statistical decision theory (or decision-making under uncertainty) are distinct, despite having common historical origins and featuring the term 'decision' in relation to a situation involving uncertainty.
-A decision in the context of statistical hypothesis testing (to which Both Rudner and Dougles refer) is evidential; it is an aspect of inference (Birnbaum, 1977; Levi, 1961).
+Technically speaking, the theory of statistical inference (or hypothesis testing) and the statistical decision theory (or decisionmaking under uncertainty) are distinct, despite having common historical origins and featuring the term 'decision' in relation to a situation involving uncertainty.
+A decision in the context of statistical hypothesis testing (to which Both Rudner and Douglas refer) is evidential; it is an aspect of inference (Birnbaum, 1977; Levi, 1962; Mayo, 1996).
 A decision in the statistical decision theory is behavioral, hence much closer to the literal or intuitive sense of the word.
+Birnbaum (1977) compares the two decision schemas to highlight the key differences.
+In the context of statistical decision theory, a typical example of a decision is "place [a given] batch [of products] in the market" vs "withhold the batch from the market," which are concrete actions in the ordinary sense.
+In the context of data analysis, a direct application of the same schema may lead one to think that the corresponding actions are "reject H0" vs "do not reject H0," where H0 is the null hypothesis, whereas a more appropriate comparison would characterize the decision options as "reject H0 for H1, $\alpha$ , $\beta$ " vs"reject H1 for H0, $\alpha$ , $\beta$ ," where H1 is the alternative hypothesis, and $\alpha$ and $\beta$ are the error probabilities.
 Using ordinary semantical formulations one could express the difference as that between 'deciding that evidence E corroborates hypothesis H' and 'deciding to act in a certain way that is in accordance with the truth of H' (cf. Birnbaum, 1977).
-Cox (1958, p.
-354) similarly characterizes the first as "deciding what types of statements can usefully be made and exactly what they mean," whereas "in statistical decision theory...the possible decisions are considered as already specified."
+Cox (1958, p.354) similarly characterizes the first as "deciding what types of statements can usefully be made and exactly what they mean," whereas "in statistical decision theory... the possible decisions are considered as already specified."

-The meaning of 'acceptance' in reference to statistical hypotheses corresponds to the inferential sense of 'decision' and not the behavioral.
-In Levi's (1960) analysis, Rudner's (1953) conclusion-that evidential sufficiency judgments should reflect the importance of error-depends on an implicit premise: "To choose to accept a hypothesis H as true (or to believe that H is true) is equivalent to choosing to act on the basis of H relative to some specific objective P." Without the pragmatist move to identify the two, the inductive risk argument is invalid.
-A broader consequence is that the exclusively literal interpretation of 'decision' also severs any meaningful link between statistical hypothesis testing and statistical decision theory.
+The meaning of 'acceptance' in reference to statistical hypotheses in science corresponds to the inferential sense of decision and not the behavioral.
+In Levi (1960)'s analysis, Rudner (1953)'s conclusion-that evidential sufficiency judgments should reflect the importance of error-depends on an implicit premise: "To choose to accept a hypothesis H as true (or to believe that H is true) is equivalent to choosing to act on the basis of H relative to some specific objective P." Without the pragmatist move to identify the two, the inductive risk argument is invalid.